-- (A) May include a structure for the sale and display of agricultural products grown or produced onsite, in the city, or elsewhere in the State of Hawaii. - (B) May include a structure for the preparation, display, sale, and consumption of finished foods, drinks, or other goods primarily made from agricultural products grown or produced onsite, in the city, or elsewhere in the State of Hawaii. - (C) May include a structure for the preparation, display, and sale of non-food items made primarily from agricultural products grown or produced onsite, in the city or elsewhere in the State of Hawaii. - (D) All walls must be at least 50 percent open. - (E) Hours of operation are limited to between 6:00 a.m. and 8:00 p.m. - (F) Adequate parking and vehicular access must be provided, as determined by the director. - (G) A minimum of 50 percent of the zoning lot area must be dedicated to crop production or livestock keeping through an agricultural easement or similar legal encumbrance for as long as the farmers market is in operation.
+- (A) May include a structure for the sale and display of agricultural products grown or produced onsite, in the city, or elsewhere in the State of Hawaii. - (B) May include a structure for the preparation, display, sale, and consumption of finished foods, drinks, or other goods primarily made from agricultural products grown or produced onsite, in the city, or elsewhere in the State of Hawaii. - (C) May include a structure for the preparation, display, and sale of non-food items made primarily from agricultural products grown or produced onsite, in the city or elsewhere in the State of Hawaii. - (D) All walls must be at least 50 percent open. - (E) Hours of operation are limited to between 6:00 a.m. and 8:00 p.m.

+- (F) Adequate parking and vehicular access must be provided, as determined by the director. - (G) As a condition of approval, the dedication of 75 percent or more of the zoning lot to active agricultural use for as long as the farmers market is in operation, as the director determines is necessary to preserve the purpose and intent of the agricultural zoning districts, will be required through an agricultural easement or similar legal encumbrance acceptable to the director.